Taiwolskit/leetcode/README.md

 Cracking the LeetCode with multiple programming language

-How I choose the solution ?
+How I choose the solution?

 1. Choose the best time complexity and space complexity solution from the official solution.
 2. If the best time complexity and space complexity solutions are different, choose the best solution from each one.